belindamo/quartz/content/index.md

 - [[5.
 Custom GPTs for cross-posting 🟠]]
 - [[6.
 Next.js PWA application 🟢]]

+(Write-ups are generated from my messy notes using AI)
 ## Writing
 Wandering?
 Choose your path:
 1. [[product|What is a product?]]